iamwrong/knowledge_sharing/software_documentation/README.md

 they will always be in sync with the source code.

-### Expose the functionality, hide the details of the implementation
+### Expose The Functionality, Hide The Details Of The Implementation

 After the last point it should clear the **API documentation should expose the functionality and hide the details of the implementation**.
 A good example